ryuuto829/portfolio/content/about/about.en.md

-Hello!
-I'm Dmytro, a software engineer based in ..

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+Hi, I'm Dmytro, a Front-End Web Developer and I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.

-Shortly after graduating from University, I joined the engineering team at where I work on a wide variety of interesting and meaningful projects on a daily basis.
+My goal is to always build things that provide user-focused interfaces and good user experiences.
+I love building modern applications for devices of all sizes on the web.

+I'm always trying to grow and learn something new.
+I lose track of time when I'm studying languages, reading a book, and producing music.

 [Download my Resume.](/resume.en.pdf)

 Here are a few technologies I've been working with recently:

 - JavaScript (ES6+)
-- React
+- React (Next.js, Gatsby)
 - HTML, (S)CSS
-- Node.js
-- Gatsby
 - Typescript
+- Node.js (Express)
+- Tailwind-css